Venki Ramakrishnan: Education and early life

-Ramakrishnan moved to Vadodara (previously also known as Baroda) in Gujarat at the age of three, where he had his schooling at Convent of Jesus and Mary, except for spending 1960–61 in Adelaide, Australia.
+Ramakrishnan moved to Vadodara (previously also known as Baroda) in Gujarat at the age of three, where he had his entire schooling at the Convent of Jesus and Mary, except for a year and a half (1960–61) which he and his family spent in Adelaide, Australia.
 Following his pre-science at the Maharaja Sayajirao University of Baroda, he did his undergraduate studies in the same university on a National Science Talent Scholarship, graduating with a Bachelor of Science degree in physics in 1971.
 At the time, the physics course at Baroda was new, and based in part on the Berkeley Physics Course and The Feynman Lectures on Physics.

-Immediately after graduation he moved to the US, where he obtained his Doctor of Philosophy degree in physics from Ohio University in 1976 for research into the ferroelectric phase transition of potassium dihydrogen phosphate (KDP) supervised by Tomoyasu Tanaka.
+Immediately after graduation, he moved to the US, where he obtained his Doctor of Philosophy degree in physics from Ohio University in 1976 for research into the ferroelectric phase transition of potassium dihydrogen phosphate (KDP) supervised by Tomoyasu Tanaka.
 Then he spent two years studying biology as a graduate student at the University of California, San Diego while making a transition from theoretical physics to biology.

 Career and research

 Ramakrishnan began work on ribosomes as a postdoctoral fellow with Peter Moore at Yale University.
-After his post-doctoral fellowship, he initially could not find a faculty position even though he had applied to about 50 universities in the United States.
+After his postdoctoral fellowship, he initially could not find a faculty position even though he had applied to about 50 universities in the United States.

 He continued to work on ribosomes from 1983 to 1995 as a staff scientist at Brookhaven National Laboratory.